Featured Photos

 Overall, what’s most encouraging to me is that they seem to have taken the opportunity to introduce new paradigms into the OS that weren’t there before (virtual folders, graphical breadcrumbs, and some smaller things like a revamped Start menu and User Account Protection).
 When I looked at Tiger, I was happy enough with the experience, but felt as though they missed an opportunity to make positive changes in how we interact with the machine – it was simply a nicer, faster version of what we already had (except Spotlight, as I mentioned above, and the Dashboard widgets, which I think are just a novelty).
 Maybe Vista will learn that lesson.
 Time will tell…

-Categories: Tech Talk | No Comments »
+Categories: Tech Talk | Comments Off on (Another) First Look at Vista

 Doing my Part for Daily Bleatage